 The information provided by the NRF to the NWDAF with the NFDiscover and the NFStatusNotify operations are the NFProfile and the NFService.
 Most information elements are static and can be used for all purposes in order to set-up and maintain a consistent network map for data collection.
 Other dynamic information elements can be used by the NWDAF, depending on use cases, in order to perform estimations (predictions, recommendations):

-NF profile: NF capacity, NF load information, NF status, NF recovery time, NF locality
+NF profile: NF capacity, NF load information, NF status, NF locality

 NF service: service capacity, service load information, service status, service recovery time